Persian MS 251 (The John Rylands Library, The University of Manchester)

 266 × 161 × 19 mm.

 Handle with caution.
 In fair condition, with extensive staining, after exposure to prolonged moisture, especially at the spine and tail edge.
 Upper grain layer delaminated in areas.
 Endbands loose and abraded.
-The moisture caused the interior pasteboards to swell and delaminate internally, which forced the boards bulge, hence they now feel soft and flexible, with the left doublure separating at the fore-edge.
+The moisture caused the interior pasteboards to swell and delaminate internally, which forced the boards bulge, hence they now feel soft and flexible, with the right doublure separating at the fore-edge.

 History